top of page

 French research council (ANR) scientific reviewer.

-I am a former committee member:
+She was a former committee member:

 Laser Lab IV Europe networking panel member.